Katarina Srebotnik

-Katarina Srebotnik (born 12 March 1981) is a Slovenian retired professional tennis player.
-She reached her career-high singles ranking of world No. 20 on 7 August 2006.
-On 4 July 2011, she reached No. 1 of the WTA doubles rankings, holding this ranking for 10 weeks.
+Katarina Srebotnik (born 12 March 1981) is a Slovenian former professional tennis player.
+She reached a career-high singles ranking of world No. 20, on 7 August 2006.
+On 4 July 2011, she became the No. 1 of the WTA doubles rankings, holding this ranking for ten weeks.

 Srebotnik won four singles titles on the WTA Tour and was ranked inside the top 30 for several years.
-However, her best results have been on the doubles circuit, where she has won 39 WTA titles, including one Grand Slam title, at the 2011 Wimbledon Championships alongside Květa Peschke.
-She has also won five Grand Slam titles in mixed doubles, at the French Open in 1999, 2006 and 2010, the US Open in 2003 and the Australian Open in 2011.
+However, her best results have been in doubles draws, where she won 39 career titles, including a Grand Slam title at the 2011 Wimbledon Championships alongside Květa Peschke.
+She also won five major titles in mixed doubles, three at the French Open in 1999, 2006 and 2010; one at the US Open in 2003; and another at the Australian Open in 2011.

+In September 2021, Srebotnik was recognized by the Guinness World Records as the first and youngest tennis player, male or female, to win her first tournament in all three categories, singles, doubles and mixed doubles.
+Srebotnik won her debut in singles (1999 Oeiras); in doubles (1998 Makarska, with Tina Križan); and in mixed doubles (1999 Roland Garros, with Piet Norval).

 Career

 As a junior, she won the 1998 Wimbledon singles title and was runner-up at the US Open.
 Srebotnik was ranked No. 2 in the junior rankings in 1997 and 1998.
 She was mentored by Gabriela Sabatini.